hchiam/learning-google-apps-script/README.md

 Each .gs file is its own example.
 Here's a minimal example: [popup in Google Sheets doc](https://github.com/hchiam/learning-google-apps-script/blob/master/popup-minimal-code.gs).

-The folder [`pdfOcrReader`](https://github.com/hchiam/learning-google-apps-script/tree/master/pdfOcrReader) contains a more involved example with multiple .gs files used to do Optical Character Recognition.
+The folder [`pdfOcrReader`](https://github.com/hchiam/learning-google-apps-script/tree/master/pdfOcrReader) contains a more involved example with multiple .gs files used to do Optical Character Recognition (OCR).

 Depending on which Google Doc you attach the script to, you might need to switch between one of these in the code: `DocumentApp`, `SpreadsheetApp`, `SlidesApp`, etc. (or use a helper function like [`appHelper.gs`](https://github.com/hchiam/learning-google-apps-script/blob/master/pdfOcrReader/appHelper.gs)).